Tarkine Coast

 Tarkine Coast walk 🔗

-This walk follows a coastal track from the mouth of the Pieman River north to the Interview River.
 Most of the track is through heathland and vegetated sand dunes, and years of 4WD traffic has eroded it to more than a metre deep in many places.
 At the time of writing, this area of the coast is off-limits to vehicles and we didn't encounter any, but there is pressure to have the area reopened.
 Fresh water is available in several creeks along the way, but as always, they may dry up if there's been no recent rain, and be prepared to treat your drinking water.
+Ford Creek and Rocky Creek are probably the most reliable sources of water between Pieman Heads and Interview River.

 It's a reasonably easy one-day walk to get to the Interview River campsite, where we made camp for two nights.
 This point marks the end of the defined track.
 Continuing north from here involves beach walking and traversing large sand dunes, with wind-blown sand covering any tracks within hours.